 This problem is more common in older adults.
 Other things that may raise the risk are:

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Your spine will be examined.
-The movement, strength, and reflexes of your arms and legs will be tested.
+It will focus on the spine.
+Images may be taken of the spine.
+This can be done with:

 North American Spine Society

 Ortho Info—American Academy of Orthopaedic Surgeons

 Deyo RA, Mirza SK.
 CLINICAL PRACTICE.
 Herniated Lumbar Intervertebral Disk.
 N Engl J Med.
 2016 May 5;374(18):1763-1772.

 Herniated disk in the lower back.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at: https://orthoinfo.aaos.org/en/diseases--conditions/herniated-disk-in-the-lower-back.
 Accessed February 17, 2021.

 Lumbar disk herniation.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/lumbar-disk-herniation.
 Accessed February 17, 2021.

 Last reviewed February 2021 by EBSCO Medical Review Board Warren A. Bodine, DO, CAQSM Last Updated: 2/17/2021